soonuse/epd-library-arduino/readme.md

     (C:\users\username\documents\arduino\libraries by default.
 You can also
     specify the location on
     Arduino IDE --> File --> Preferences --> Sketchbook location).
-2. Upload the project.
+2. Open the project (arduino/epd-demo/epd-demo.ino)
+3. Compile and upload the program.
-3. The e-Paper will display images.
+4. The e-Paper will display strings, shapes and images.
 ## Supported models
 1.54"/1.54" B/2.13"/2.13" B/2.7"/2.7" B/2.9"/2.9" B/4.2"/4.2 B/7.5"/ 7.5" B